yuki-konn/capstone-project-level-3/README.md

 <!-- GIT COMMANDS FOR PULLING -->

-// COPY THE FILES FROM GITHUB AND SETS AS DEFAULT PARAMETERS
+// COPY THE FILES FROM GITHUB AND SETS AS UPSTREAM(DEFAULT ORIGIN AND BRANCH)
 // (FOR WHEN USING VSCODE OR OTHER IDE): git pull --set-upstream origin main

-// COPY THE FILES FROM GITHUB WITH THE DEFAULT PARAMETERS: git pull
+// COPY THE FILES FROM GITHUB WITH THE DEFAULT UPSTREAM(DEFAULT ORIGIN AND BRANCH): git pull

 <!--  -->